matkev/SOEN343-Project-Smart-Home-Simulator/README.md

 Smart Home Simulator
-This project is meant to be a Smart Home Simulator  and was created for Concordia's SOEN 343 (SOEN 343 Software Architecture and Design) Course.
+This project is meant to be a Smart Home Simulator  and was created for Concordia's SOEN 343 (Software Architecture and Design) Course.
 Link to the website
 --------------------------
 Written by: